peterjc/thapbi-pict/docs/assess.rst

 =====================
 In assessing classification performance, it is the combination of both classification method (algorithm) and marker database which which matters.
-Settings like the abundance threshold are also important, and the tool default settings partly reflect one of the original project goals being to avoid false positives.
+Settings like the abundance threshold and any read correction are also important, and the tool default settings partly reflect one of the original project goals being to avoid false positives.

 To objectively assess a metabarcoding classifier we require sequenced samples of known composition, which generally means single isolates (where a single